This brief guide is designed for students in Humanities E-100, a Spring 2021 Extension school class taught by Stephen Shoemaker.

 5. If you live close by the college or university from which you graduated, ask about ALUMNI PRIVILEGES there; even in COVID times, it's good to check on your options.

-Like HOLLIS, it's also multidisciplinary in its coverage and it also provides you with a range of article types (some scholarly, some not).
+Like HOLLIS, Academic Search Premier is multidisciplinary in its coverage and it also provides you with a range of article types (some scholarly, some not).
 But while still broad, it's a smaller universe than HOLLIS.
+In the early stages of research, when you're not sure what fields your research topic falls in -- or between, ASP might just feel like a more "manageable" space to go exploring.

 Produced by the American Theological Library Association, this database compiles the major scholarly literature produced in journals and books.
 Citations cover all religions and all theological points of view.